jeremyvlegros/jeremyvlegros/_posts/2023-06-30-status-my-links-link-tree-for-the-outside.md

 By doing the same things that big money earners do, relieves the pressure that ethics put on my train of thought.

 After all, being crazy in a crazy world, is being normal.

+## The way I am doing it

+I will refer to the two addresses if I can:
+- I don't like the link tree page, for obvious reasons
+- I feel bad
+- it distorts the perception of who I am